freesewing/freesewing/markdown/org/docs/designs/lumira/instructions/en.md

 ### Step 1: The waistband (optional)

-- Sew the two pieces to eachother, right sides together, along the top seam.
+- Sew the two pieces to each other, right sides together, along the top seam.
 - Press the seam open
 - Sew the back seam, right sides together.
 This creates a loop.